mrcmn/mrcmn.github.io/labs_md/lab-add-to-your-role.md

     #### Linux

     In `profile::lin_webpage` you’re creating a new default web page using the file resource.
-You’re specifying the path specified should be a “file” and it’s content should consist of “Hello World!”.
+The path specified should be a “file” and it’s content should be “Hello World!”.
 This content will be displayed whenever you apply this configuration and then navigate to the IP address of your target node.

     `role::lin_webserver` has one small change to include the newly created profile as part of the role by specifying include `profile::lin_webpage`.

     #### Windows

     In `profile::win_webpage` you’re creating a new default web page using the file resource.
-You’re specifying the path specified should be a “file” and it’s content should consist of “Hello World!”.
+The path specified should be a “file” and it’s content should be “Hello World!”.
 This content will be displayed whenever you apply this configuration and then navigate to the IP address of your target node.

     `role::win_webserver` has one small change to include the newly created profile as part of the role by specifying include `profile::win_webpage`.

 ### Step 4: Run Puppet to apply and enforce configuration

-1. From the sidebar, under the Enforcement section, choose **Jobs**
+1. From the sidebar, under the Enforcement section, choose **Jobs**.
 2. On the top right hand corner of the page, click the blue **Run Puppet** button.
 3. From the **Inventory** drop down, click on **Select a target type** and choose **Node Group**.
 4. In the _Enter a node group_ text field, choose **Lab Group Linux** _or_ **Lab Group Windows** (whichever is relevant to you), then click **Select**.
 You should now see your node.